OF THE MONTANA RENEWABLE ENERGY ASSOCIATION

 - To educate and inform residents of Montana of the benefits and uses of renewable energy.

 SECTION 1.
 NUMBER

 The corporation shall have nine (9) Directors and collectively they shall be known as the Board of Directors or Board.

 Directors shall be dues-paying members of the corporation.

 SECTION 3.
 ELECTIONS

-Directors shall be elected at the beginning of each even-numbered calendar year by the dues-paying members of the corporation (including those members who were in good standing at the close of the previous year).
-After nominations are called for and closed, each member may vote for as many as nine candidates.
-The nine candidates receiving the highest numbers of votes will constitute the Board of Directors for the coming two-year period.
+Three (3) Directors shall be elected at the beginning of each calendar year by the dues-paying members of the corporation (including those members who were in good standing at the close of the previous year).
+After nominations are called for and closed, each member may vote for as many as three candidates.
+The three candidates receiving the highest numbers of votes, along with up to six holdover Directors, will constitute the Board of Directors for the coming year.

 SECTION 4.
 POWERS

 Subject to the provisions of the laws of this state and any limitations in the Articles of Incorporation and these Bylaws relating to action required or permitted to be taken or approved by the members, if any, of this corporation, the activities and affairs of this corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.